intersystems-community/irisdemo-demo-appointmentsms/README.md

 Use the username **SuperUser** and the password **SYS**.
 This is just a demo that is running on your machine, so we are using a default password.

-If you want to experience on building parts of the demo, start this other container:
+If you want to experience on building parts of the demo, start this other container instead:

 ```bash
 docker run -it --rm -p 52773:52773 --name iris intersystemsdc/irisdemo-demo-appointmentsms:student
 ```

-Follow [this video](http://www.youtube.com/) for guidance on both paths.
+This container has many componentes of the demo missing, so you will have to build and add them yourself!
+A lot of fun!

+Independently of the path you choose, don't forget to follow [this video - SOON](http://www.youtube.com/) for guidance.

 Enjoy!